-Due before lecture on January 26, February 16, and March 30, these posts will allow you to critically engage with the course readings and reflect on any aspects of communication history that you find particularly interesting.
-In response to a selection of prompts provided on D2L, you will be required to write a short written response.
+Due by 10pm on Tuesday, January 23 and Tuesday, February 6, these writing assignments will allow you to critically engage with the course readings and reflect on aspects of communication history that you find particularly interesting.
+In response to a selection of prompts provided on D2L, you will be required to write a short written response (minimum 400 words) and submit it using the D2L Dropbox.
 Further details will be provided early in the term.
+These assignments will be given a grade but no qualitative feedback; if you'd like to know why you got the grade you did, you're welcome to inquire via email or visit office hours.